benoitlavigne/slack-aws-tutorial/readme.md

 - Make sure you're currently in the "Asia Pacific (Sydney)" region
 - Click on "Create Stack", and under "Choose a template" use the "Upload a template to Amazon S3" option.
 Select the yaml file you just downloaded
 ![Create Stack](docs/step1-Create_A_New_Stack.png)
-- You'll be asked for a Stack name – This can be anything that makes sense for you, for Instance "Slack-Channel-Concierge-App"
+- You'll be asked for a Stack name – This can be anything that makes sense for you, for Instance "Channel-Concierge-App-FirstNameLastName".
+Adding your name (or nickname, username, etc) is useful if you're sharing the same AWS account as someone who's also following this tutorial.
+This will avoid naming conflicts!
+- You'll also be asked for a "yourName" parameter, which will be appended to Lambda function names, here again to avoid naming conflicts and make it easier to find your function.
 - On the next screen ("Options"), scroll down and click "next", leaving all the settings to their default values.
 - Review your Stack on the final screen, tick the Capabilities box and hit "Create"
 - CloudFormation will then take a few minutes to create the different endpoints, resources and lambdas